GoFetchDeliveries/api/endpoints/job_status_webhook.md

 ### Webhook URL

-GoFetch will send a POST request to your webhook URL and supply `job_id` and `job_status` JSON data, for example:
+GoFetch will send a POST request to your webhook URL with JSON data, for example:

 ```JSON